dn-cam/ImageClassification/README.md

 # ImageClassification
-Intel multi-class Image Classification using CNN
+Intel multi-class Image Classification using Python's OpenCV and Keras CNN library.

 This project explores the differences in the Accuracy of a CNN by adding/removing different layers in the CNN for image classification.